Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ##### Checkout Models

+* Test that the order string method returns the order number
 * Test the checkout_details model
 * Test the update_total model
-* Test that the string method returns the order number
+* Test that the OrderLineItem string method returns the correct string

 ##### Checkout Views

+* Test that the Checkout page URL exists
+* Test that the Checkout page URL is accessible by name
-* Test the checkout page view
+* Test that the Checkout page uses the correct template
 * Test the cache_checkout_data view

 ![Checkout App testing report from coverage](testing/checkout-testing.png)